eclipse-sumo/sumo/docs/web/docs/Simulation/Intersections.md

 intersections on which vehicles will drive just as on normal lanes, albeit subject to some blocking constraints.

+!!! note
+    The presence of internal links in a network can be changed by reprocessing the network with `netconvert -s old.net.xml -o new.net.xml --no-internal-links BOOL` or by setting the corresponding option in the [netedit option dialog (F10)](Netedit/index.md#processing_menu_options)

 ## [sumo](../sumo.md)-option **--no-internal-links**

 When set to **true**, lanes within intersections are ignored.
 This